Affordable Kitchen Remodel Using Stock Cabinets and DIY Doors

 Kitchen in progress during an affordable kitchen remodel, featuring unfinished wood cabinets, a large island, and hardwood floors.

-First Step to DIY an Affordable Kitchen Remodel
+Tools and Materials for an Affordable Kitchen Remodel

 The first thing you need for an affordable kitchen remodel is to figure out how many doors and drawers you’ll need, along with their measurements.
 Most of my cabinetry already had doors and drawer fronts, so I just used those measurements.